 Florence Taylor was a person of many hats – literally and metaphorically, as authors Robert Freestone and Bronwyn Hanna reveal in their book Florence Taylor’s Hats.
 She was Australia’s first qualified female architect, as well as a town planning advocate, a writer, editor, publisher and successful businesswoman.

-She was also the first Australian woman to qualify as an engineer and reputedly the first Australian woman fly a glider.
+She was also the first Australian woman to qualify as an engineer and reputedly the first Australian woman to fly a glider.

 Her achievements earned her an OBE in 1939 and a CBE in 1961.
 She was nominated to become a face of Australia’s new decimal currency in 1965, along with the likes of opera performer Dame Nellie Melba.